Trusted-CGI

 Download

-Technically any script/application that can parse STDIN and write something to STDOUT should be capable of the execution.
+Technically any script/application that can parse STDIN and write something to STDOUT should be capable of execution.

 Key differences with classic CGI: